btcguide/btcguide.github.io/_pages/why-multisig-advanced.md

 * Software bug
 * etc

-#### Multisig vs Shamir's Secret Sharing Scheme
+#### Shamir's Secret Sharing Scheme
-Multisig is strictly superior to Shamir's Secret Sharing Scheme, and while it is elegant in theory it is very easy to mess up in practice.
+Multisig is strictly superior to [Shamir's Secret Sharing Scheme](https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing), and while SSSS is elegant in theory it is very easy to mess up in practice.
-We prefer to call it [Shamir Secret Snakeoil](https://en.bitcoin.it/wiki/Shamir_Secret_Snakeoil).
+We prefer to call it [Shamir's Secret Snakeoil](https://en.bitcoin.it/wiki/Shamir_Secret_Snakeoil).
-Shamir's Secret Sharing Scheme should only be considered **after** you've maxed out your multisig scheme (3-of-5 for most use-cases) and need additional protection.
+SSSS should only be considered **after** you've maxed out your multisig scheme (3-of-5 for most use-cases) and need additional protection.
 For that use-case, you may want to look into [SLIP-0039](https://github.com/satoshilabs/slips/blob/master/slip-0039.md) or alternatively divide 1 (or more) of the BIP39 seed passphrases using Shamir's Secert Sharing Scheme.
+The open-source software available to do this is still [somewhat lacking](https://twitter.com/mflaxman/status/1294831929972477952).